arnaldoSkywalker/face_recognition/README.md

 # face_recognition
 Face Recognition, face detection sample app using Tensorflow 2, Keras, pre-trained VGGFace models

-This sample app which is explained in detail in a series of articles published in CodeProject.com incorporate the following components:
+This sample app which is explained in detail in a series of articles published in CodeProject.com incorporates the following components:

 --Face detection component, to detect faces in pics, plotting available using matplotlib.